-In this lesson, Paul takes you through a shooting session that began as a last minute high-pressure assignment from a client that gave him almost no direction and ended with a successful and sophisticated result.
-With very little planning, Paul uses what he has on hand and what his assistant can gather, to prop the scene.
-The model is gorgeous, and that helps, but the heart of the lesson is how Paul solves the lighting and composition challenges.
-It.s a real world look at a glamor advertising shooting session.
+With very little planning, Paul Markow uses what he has on hand and what his assistant can gather, to set up the scene.
+The model is gorgeous, and that helps, but the heart of this lesson is how Paul solves the lighting and composition challenges.

 - The Concept, Prep and Setup